cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

     Now you can safely go back to the root of the image builder directory and run `make clean` to delete all generated files.
 This is good practice if building multiple images with different features.

-11. From this part forward, the procedure is the same as outline before for the **default installation procedures**.
+11. From this part forward, the procedure is the same as outlined before for the **default installation**.

 Lastly, to save additional firmware space and RAM, [follow the OpenWrt recommendation](https://openwrt.org/docs/guide-user/additional-software/saving_space) and at the end of the package list, add the following to enable `batman-adv` and include support for mesh encryption (e.g., use `sae` to authenticate mesh nodes):